NADIXY/NADIXY/README.md

 ## :revolving_hearts: Looking to Collaborate

 I'm eager to collaborate on:
-- **Mobile Apps** that can make a difference, particularly in Health and Lifestyle
+- **Mobile Apps** that can make a difference, particularly in Health, Finance and Lifestyle
 - **AI-driven solutions** to solve everyday problems

 ---